10 Trends Reshaping Logistics and Supply Chain Management in 2024 and Beyond

 4. Enhanced Visibility

 Supply chain management and logistics companies are implementing technologies that will provide visibility across the supply chain.
-Such inventory tracking technology gives control over the process of shipments in real-time and instant-quote capabilities allow consignors to categorize shippers on their market rates a lot faster than it was before.
+Such inventory tracking technology, leveraging dynamic QR code generators, gives control over the process of shipments in real-time and instant-quote capabilities allow consignors to categorize shippers on their market rates a lot faster than it was before.
+Similarly, integrating airport services into logistics operations can further enhance customer experiences by offering real-time updates and seamless coordination between different segments of the travel and supply chain industries.

 "Visibility is therefore neither a luxury nor a "nice to have", but has indeed become a "must have" - Steven Gerard, Business Development Manager at Transporeon.